Playbook

 nbadb status | Inspect pipeline metadata, journal, and watermarks | state looks stale or failed work remains queued |

-uv run nbadb run-quality --report-path … | Capture a machine-readable quality report | failed checks point at empty or inconsistent tables |
+nbadb scan --report-path … | Capture a machine-readable quality and gap report | findings point at empty, inconsistent, or missing tables |

 artifacts/endpoint-coverage/* | Confirm coverage artifacts when extractor/staging work changed | coverage drift appears after a supposedly good refresh |